 We think giving back to the community is always worth our time.
 Still, when we're insanely busy, the often tedious task of researching local organizations to get involved in makes it harder than it needs to be.
-That's why we decided to speak with five incredible women who are fusing their stylish brands with community outreach by donating portions of their profit to charities.
+That's why we decided to speak with five fearless women who are fusing their stylish brands with community outreach by donating portions of their profit to charities.
 After speaking with each of these chic, brilliant, and generous women, we felt inspired to narrow down the best charities to give to in March to streamline your research process.

 If you want to donate, volunteer, or simply get informed on some of today's pressing causes, our list of options is a great place to start.
 Many of the featured organizations take a holistic, actionable approach, but we broke them down by topic to make it easier to navigate and identify which program speaks to you.
 From on-the-ground advocacy work to material donations to community-minded consumption, every approach helps.
 While you scroll through to discover the cause that speaks to your passions and beliefs, get inspired by these fearless women and shop their fashionable clothing, jewelry, and more.